pulse-framework/pulse/docs/v2/docs/collection-methods.md

 };
 ```

-The `id` or "primary key" is also the key of the object in a normalised Javascript object set
+The unique id (or "primary key") is also the key of the object in a normalised Javascript object, if your data looks like this, use `collectByKeys()`

 ## `update()`